 This puts pressure on growth stocks that are inherently dependent on the potential of higher future returns.
 Netflix’s stock performance this week shows how little patience investors have of growth companies that fail to deliver on their lofty valuations in these times.

-The tech-heavy Nasdaq index remains under pressure following Netflix’s subscriber slump, and is down some 14% so far this year.
+The tech-heavy Nasdaq index remains under pressure following Netflix’s subscriber slump, and is down some 14% so far this year (as at April 2022).

 Who dares wins